Dr Andrew Chaytor, BSc. (Hons), PhD

 - Chaytor AT, Bakker LM, Edwards DH & Griffith TM.
 (2005).
 Connexin-mimetic peptides dissociate electrotonic EDHF-type signalling via myoendothelial and smooth muscle gap junctions in the iliac artery.
-Br J Pharmacol 144(1): 108-114.
+British Journal of Pharmacology 144(1): 108-114.

 - Gavazza F, Daverio F, Chaytor AT, Griffith TM & McGuigan C. (2005).
 Phosphoramidate derivatives of 2',5'-dideoxyadenosine as potential inhibitors of the EDHF phenomenon.
 Nucleosides Nucleotides Nucleic Acids 24(5-7): 553-555.

 - Griffith TM, Chaytor AT, Edwards DH, Daverio F & McGuigan C. (2004).
 Enhanced inhibition of the EDHF phenomenon by a phenyl methoxyalaninyl phosphoramidate derivative of dideoxyadenosine.
-Br J Pharmacol 142(1): 27-30.
+British Journal of Pharmacology 142(1): 27-30.

 - Griffith TM, Chaytor AT & Edwards DH.
 (2004).
 The obligatory link: role of gap junctional communication in endothelium-dependent smooth muscle hyperpolarization.
 Pharmacol Res 49(6): 551-564.